 2.3 Community assets and garages comprise over 50% of the market value of the Council's property portfolio, with a further third in the investment portfolio.
-Community assets, garages and the investment portfolio all generate significant income, but figure 7 highlights that the cost of community assets largely negates their income, and if the net income delivered by car parking is discounted, community assets are a significant annual cost.
+Community assets, garages and the investment portfolio all generate significant income, and if the net income delivered by car parking is discounted, community assets are a significant annual cost.
 Nevertheless, operational assets are the costliest asset group to provide, mainly because they have limited scope to offset costs through income generation.

-Figure 7: Income by asset group (£M)
+Figure 7: Income by asset group as at March 2015 (£M)